Newlode/jirafeau/README.md

 ### Can I add a new language in Jirafeau?

-Of-course !
+Of course !
 Translations are easy to make and no technical knowledge is required.

 Simply go to [Jirafeau's Weblate](https://hosted.weblate.org/projects/jirafeau/master/).

 If you want to add a new language in the list, feel free to contact us or leave a comment in ticket #9.

-We would like to thanks to anonymous contributors on weblate. :)
+We would like to thank all anonymous contributors on weblate. :)

 ### How do I upgrade my Jirafeau?